-We visited several lighthouses, and a number of small hamlets, and then I asked Miss Google to find me a grocery store near Digby NS.
+We visited several lighthouses and several small hamlets, and then I asked Miss Google to find me a grocery store near Digby, NS.
 She happily routed us along a windy adventure to the sweet little hamlet of Bear River.
-(Another delightful place that I could live if it weren't for the cold winters.)
+(Another delightful place where I could live if it weren't for the cold winters.)

 Miss Google's route took us to a basic and not-well-stocked corner store.
 I decided to buy eggs, cheese, and bread because I had no idea what Digby had to offer.
-As it turns out, when we were on our way to our seaside accommodation we passed both the Atlantic Superstore and Sotheby's.
+When we were on our way to our seaside accommodation, we passed both the Atlantic Superstore and Sotheby's.
 Miss Google was having a laugh at me!

-Our waterfront efficiency cabin at Seawinds Motel and Cottages is cute and comfortable and only a five-minute walk to the wharfside restaurants with a view of the fishing fleet.
-When we arrived yesterday, Father's Day, the majority of the boats were docked but this morning the boats were out again by 6:00 a.m.
-Digby has a sign in the town square 'The Scallops Capital of the World'.
-Have a look at the CBC video link below.
+Our waterfront efficiency cabin at Seawinds Motel and Cottages is cute and comfortable, and only a five-minute walk to the wharf-side restaurants with a view of the fishing fleet.
+When we arrived yesterday, Father's Day, the majority of the boats were docked, but this morning the boats were out again by 6:00 a.m.
+Digby has a sign in the town square, 'The Scallops Capital of the World'.
+Have a look at the CBC video link.
+Digby Sea Scallops

 Today's sole task is to find a delicious Digby Sea Scallops dinner.
 After all, we are in the Scallops Capital of the World.